Effective Solutions to Mitigate Inrush Current in LED Drivers

 *Other models within the HLG series dim down to 10% of rated output.

-The first one is to design the lighting system to use groups of 8 LED drivers.
+Design the lighting system to use groups of 8 LED drivers.
 On the last driver of each group, you connect a relay coil of the right voltage across the driver output.
 Use the contacts of that relay to switch mains power on to the next group of 8 LED drivers.
 This way, the inrush surge happens one after the other and doesn't cause breakers to trip.

 When using this method, we suggest using a few larger drivers rather than lots of small ones and using the highest DC voltage that your light fittings will allow.
 Use the AC mains for longer runs and distribute the power as DC in the local area.
 This will minimise the copper losses on longer runs and minimise the inrush problem.